jshan9078/DistributedScraper/README.md

-# PSA Card Scraper
+# Distributed Web Scraping Framework

+A production-grade distributed web scraping system built on Google Kubernetes Engine (GKE) with PostgreSQL-based work queue coordination.
+Originally designed for collecting Pokemon trading card images from PSA certification pages, this framework provides a **reusable architecture for any large-scale web scraping project** requiring distributed coordination, fault tolerance, and horizontal scalability.

-A distributed web scraping system for collecting Pokemon trading card images from PSA (Professional Sports Authenticator) certification pages.
-The scraper automatically downloads, processes, and uploads card images to Google Cloud Storage, organized by PSA grade. **Note that written permission was received from PSA to carry out this scraping.** Data acquired from this distributed system will be used to build out deep learning models.
+**Current Implementation**: PSA card image scraper with automated download, processing, and cloud storage. **Note that written permission was received from PSA to carry out this scraping.** Data acquired from this distributed system will be used to build out deep learning models.

 ## Key Technologies